-Ronda is a Regional Clinical Nurse Educator in the Quality & Safety department in Prairie North Health Region in Lloydminster.
+In February Ronda became the Manager on the Connected Care Unit at the Lloydminster hospital.
 She graduated in 1990 from SIAST Kelsey Campus and earned her BSN through Athabasca University.
 She has also completed the University of Saskatchewan Clinical Nurse Educator certification and her LEAN leader certification.

 With more than a decade dedicated to nursing education, Jayne Naylen Horbach has identified quality nurse education, continuing competence, nursing leadership and mentorship, and interdisciplinary team collaboration as important areas to focus on for the advancement of registered nursing in the province and nationally.
 Jayne has served as a faculty member to the Nursing Education Program of Saskatchewan (NEPS) at SIAST, worked as a nursing advisor, faculty member for the School of Nursing, SCBSCN undergraduate program, and an adjunct professor for the University of Regina.
 She has served as Deputy Registrar, Director of Regulatory Services with the SRNA and has maintained a clinical practice as a casual RN with the Maternity Visiting Program.

 Following her Registered Nurse designation from the University of Saskatchewan in 1992, Jayne obtained a Master of Health Studies in 2011 from the Faculty of Health Disciplines at Athabasca University.
 Most recently, Jayne obtained her Faculty Certificate Program from Saskatchewan Polytechnic in 2017.